KevinChang0618/SupervisedLearning-Wisconsin_Breast_Cancer_Diagnosed/README.md

 - <b>Logistic Regression</b>
 1. At first, I use <b>STEPWISE</b> to select what kinds of variable I should use.
 After stepwise, I select 12 variables to run my model.
 2. I fit my model with training data and test it.
 I get 0.6% error rate which is pretty low.
 3. I use for-loop and set threshold 0 to 1 and check every thresholds error rate with training data.
-After tuning, I get threshold hold in 0.01 with lowest error rate 0.8%
+After tuning, I get threshold hold in 0.01 with lowest trainning error rate 0.8%
 4. Last, I use tuning threshold to fit testing data.
 I still get 0.6% error rate.